Checkout conversion rate

 Checkout conversion rate measures the percentage of users who complete a purchase after starting the checkout process.
 It’s a key ecommerce metric that tells you how well your checkout experience turns interested shoppers into paying customers.

 It reflects how many people successfully complete checkout compared to those who begin it.
 A higher rate means your checkout flow is smooth, trusted, and user-friendly.
-A low rate may indicate friction, confusion, or unexpected costs during the final step.
+A low rate usually signals friction, confusion, or unexpected costs at the final step.

 For example, if 500 people start checkout and 350 complete their purchase, your checkout conversion rate is 70%.